danellecline/aesa-tensorflow-detection/README.md

 ### Add libraries to PYTHONPATH

-When running locally, the tensorflow_models directories should be appended to PYTHONPATH.
+The tensorflow_models directories should be appended to PYTHONPATH.
-This can be done by running the following from tensorflow_models :
+This can be done by running the following from tensorflow_models.
+This is included in the scripts: export_graph.sh, run.sh, and run_inference.sh, but for reference:
 ``` bash
 pushd tensorflow_models/research/
 export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim